iterative/dvc.org/static/docs/commands-reference/repro.md

 # repro

-Regenerate [stages](/doc/commands-reference/run) of one or more [pipelines](/doc/commands-reference/pipeline) by executing commands recorded in them again, in the correct order.
-The commands to be executed are determined by recursively analyzing target stages and changes in their dependencies.
+Reproduce complete or partial [pipelines](/doc/commands-reference/pipeline) by executing commands defined in their [stages](/doc/commands-reference/run), in the correct order.
+The commands to be executed are determined by recursively analyzing dependencies and outputs of the target stages.

 ## Synopsis